Where Hope Grows

-Where Hope Grows is a 2014 American drama film written and directed by Chris Dowling and starring David DeSanctis, Danica McKellar, Kerr Smith, Brooke Burns, William Zabka, Kristoffer Polaha and McKaley Miller.
+Where Hope Grows is a 2014 American drama film written and directed by Chris Dowling and starring Kristoffer Polaha, Billy Zabka, Brooke Burns, Kerr Smith, Danica McKellar, McKaley Miller, and David DeSanctis in his film debut.
 It was released on May 15, 2015, by Roadside Attractions.

 Plot

-A baseball player whose professional career was cut short due to personal problems is suddenly awakened and invigorated by a young-man with Down syndrome who works at the local grocery store.
-Calvin Campbell is a retired baseball player and a father to Katie Campbell, an independent teenager.
-One day when he goes shopping for alcohol at the local market he meets an employee of the market.
-He talks to Produce and is shocked when Produce gives him a hug.

-After freezing at home plate, professional baseball player Calvin Campbell retired from the Detroit Tigers and retreated to his hometown in St. Matthews, Kentucky where he put his life on hold for years to nurse his damaged pride.
+After freezing at home plate, professional baseball player Calvin Campbell retires from the Detroit Tigers and retreats to his hometown in Louisville, Kentucky where he puts his life on hold for years to nurse his damaged pride.

-Locked in self-pity, Calvin now spends his days trying to drown the memory of his personal and professional failure in a bottle.
+Locked in self pity, Calvin now spends his days trying to drown the memory of his personal and professional failure in a bottle.
 But his alcoholism seeps into and soils every part of his life.
-As Katie, his sixteen-year-old daughter, battles for his attention, she turns to unhealthy relationships in a desperate attempt to fill a need left void by a disappointing and absent father.
+As Katie, his sixteen year old daughter, battles for his attention, she turns to unhealthy relationships in a desperate attempt to fill a need left void by a disappointing and absent father.

-But then a crushed tomato at the local supermarket leads Calvin to an unlikely source of hope, “Produce”, the fruit and vegetable boy with Down syndrome.
+During a routine visit to the supermarket, Calvin meets "Produce", the fruit and vegetable boy with Down syndrome.
 Joyful and eager to help, Produce uses his job to build personal connections with shoppers.
 After meeting Calvin, Produce confronts his dark depression with a burst of joy through his knowledge of produce and his love for people.
 When Calvin’s life continues deteriorating, he finds himself drawn to the produce aisle for a listening ear, and soon a unique friendship forms between the two.